 15. Muhammad without the message is just a regular human being, he frowned and turned away when the blind poor man came to him, (See 80:1-11), he feared the people when he was supposed to fear only God (33:37) and he prohibited what he should not prohibit (66:1):

-[66:1] O you prophet, why do you prohibit what God has made lawful for you, just to please your wives?
-God is Forgiver, Merciful.
+[66:1] O you the prophet, why do you prohibit what God has made lawful for you to seek pleasing your wives?
+And God is Forgiving, Merciful.

 16. The prophet is reprimanded by God for the errors he committed but the idolizers of the prophet claim that he was infallible!!
 They argue that if the prophet were not infallible, how he faithfully reported the God’s word without bringing the fact into consideration that what he reported had been reported under full protection of God (17:73-74, 4:113).
 However, the incidents are found in (8:67-68, 9:43, 33:37, 66:1 & 80:1-11):